Rand-ludtke/rand-dnd/content/Items/Cloak of birds.md

 - **5 Bird Points**: Legendary Birds (max 2)

 ### Random Bird Modifiers
 When summoning a bird(1 point birds only for now), roll a d20.
-On a roll of 18-20, the bird gains a special modifier.
+On a roll of 19-20, the bird gains a special modifier, 20 can be ???.
 Roll a d8 to determine the modifier effect.

 | Roll (d20) | Modifier Type            | Effect                                                                                                                                                                   |
 | ---------- | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |